Unified constructions of the regular Heptagon, Triskaidecagon and Heptadecagon: Constructions of the triskaidecagon

 The conjugation on the rhs of $s_k^{\pm}$ is now a $\C$-conjugation. \\

 The vertices of the trikaidecagon are also given by \ref{V123}.
 Hint: a negative $R_2$ in this geometric construction means: a vector in the parallelogram has to be taken negative. \\

-In contrary to the previous construction, the triangle built by the 3 constructed vertices $V_0, V_1, V_2$ is now s an \emph{isosceles} triangle with symmetry axis a horizontal line through $0$. \\ $C_3 : \zeta_k \rightarrow \zeta_{k+1}$ acts now on the $12$ radii $r_k$ and so on the $12$ isosceles triangles.
+In contrary to the previous construction, the triangle built by the 3 constructed vertices $V_0, V_1, V_2$ is now an \emph{isosceles} triangle with a reflection symmetry. \\ $C_3 : \zeta_k \rightarrow \zeta_{k+1}$ acts now on the $12$ radii $r_k$ and so on the $12$ isosceles triangles.
 Up to scaling and rotation are only 6 different triangles.